neelrawat29/Keppel-BP-Deduplication-Script/readme.md

 ## To-do

-* Rewrite script to be less garbage (since the requirements changed several time, the current method is really quite inefficient)
+* Set rows to automatically sort and format based off the score (see: https://stackoverflow.com/a/46313587)
-* Add a sample input file (and tests?)
+* Set up a webserver